Knowledge

 Once you identify the customers with outstanding invoices and know how to prioritize collecting receivables, you should determine how to get the payments owed to your business.
 With a consistent collections policy, your business can streamline the process and improve your odds of success.

-The best practices and policies for your company’s accounts receivable management process include the following.
+The best practices and policies for your company’s AR management process include the following:

 • Sending invoices promptly: Your business should send invoices on time so customers know their payment due dates.
 Setting up an automated email invoice can be incredibly helpful.
 Customers automatically get emails before their due date and on their due date, so there is more than one reminder about the payment.
 Automation will also save your staff valuable time.
 These templated emails should include attached invoices and account statements.